How to Make the Most of the South Island in Two Weeks (14 Days)

 Day 10 – Queenstown to Mt Cook

-Once at Mt Cook, you have plenty of options to explore the heart of the Southern Alps with its glaciers, but we’ll get onto that more tomorrow.
+Once at Mt Cook, you have a lot of options to explore the heart of the Southern Alps with its glaciers, but we’ll get onto that more tomorrow.

 Accommodation in Mt Cook